What is a Hackathon?

 There are a lot of different meanings to the word Hacking or Hack, including “a bad cough”, “raising falcons”, and “breaching security”, among others.
 However, we use the terms in best possible way, and that for us Hacking or Hack means “innovative problem solving” or “solution to a problem or challenge”.
 Hacking or Hack at our hackathons, the way we intend them to be are legal, and NOT in any way related to cyber security breaches or other types of security breaches.

 What are the #ExpeditionHacks events?

-Blue Compass, LLC has created a series of Hackathon events in tech hubs throughout the U.S. to help inspire innovative solutions to common problems, expose crucial data, engage with niche capabilities and technological enhancements, and seek out positive social impacts.
+Blue Clarity, LLC has created a series of Hackathon events in tech hubs throughout the U.S. to help inspire innovative solutions to common problems, expose crucial data, engage with niche capabilities and technological enhancements, and seek out positive social impacts.
 The intended outcomes are to engage passionate developers, and entrepreneurs with subject matter experts and advocates with ideas and passion for innovation, to help uncover viable solutions that can assist with customer needs and challenges.